AllenInstitute/mermaid/README.md

 ## To-do

-- Tooltips are not implemented
+- Tooltips are not implemented in streamlit.
+They are in html
 - node shape changes are not supported, except in manual edit mode
+- SVG download is not working in html
+- Add links to syntax to html